 - Short notice appointment as interim manager (or interim c-level positions) in times of crisis;

-- Engagement as an advisor for informal workouts, recapitalisation and debt negotiations or for safe harbour implementation and supervision;
+- Advisers for informal workouts, recapitalisation and debt negotiations or for safe harbour assessment implementation;

 - Acting as a 'sounding board' for ongoing risk management advice where management have a strong 'risk appetite' and growth ambitions (including non-executive board appointments).